severin1992/airtemprednet/README.md

 	python process_netCDF.py
 	```

+	In order to properly train the model, you'll need to normalize the data accordingly.
+This is done in `data_utils.py`.
+You can use `minMaxExtractor.py` to analyze the minima and maxima of your data, which is required for the normalization.

 2. **Train the model**

 	In order to train the model on the reanalysis dat, run `train.py`.
 This will train a PredNet model for t+1 predictions.
 The existing weights will be overwritten.